mihirp1998/Disentangling-3D-Prototypical-Nets/README.md

 ### Correspondence

-If you want me to prioritize release of something, then mail me at mihirp1998.mp@gmail.com
+If you want me to prioritize release of something specific, then mail me at mihirp1998.mp@gmail.com